Tockington: Tockington Manor

 Towards the end of the war, once the threat of air raids was over, the design office returned to Filton and afterwards the house was returned to the Salmon family.
 They sold the estate in 1946.
-The Manor was bought by ex first-class cricketer Major Tovey, who opened it as a private school.
+The Manor was bought by ex first-class cricketer Gordon Tovey, who opened it as a private school.
 His son, Richard, later served as headmaster of the school for 38 years.

 Tockington Quarry

 There is a small limestone quarry to the rear of the Manor.
 Along with the Manor this formed part of the pre-war Salmon estate.
 During the war, it was considered to use this quarry as an isolated and enclosed place for engine testing.
 In the end, Failand Quarry to the south-west was used instead.
 The quarry is now a climbing site.

 Amenities

 The hub of the village is 'The Green' and where its church, pub and bus stop are all located.
 Next to the Swan Inn, a Grade II Listed Building, is an old style red phone box and which is used as a book swap.

 The village church: Olveston and Tockington Methodist Church was formed in 2004 when the two former village churches united.
-The church, in the form of a Chapel, was built in 1897.
-The Chapel was extensively renovated in 2007 and now incorporates a toilet with disabled access and a kitchenette.
-At full capacity the Chapel seats 60.
+The church, in the form of a chapel, was built in 1897.
+The chapel was extensively renovated in 2007 and now incorporates a toilet with disabled access and a kitchenette.
+At full capacity the chapel seats 60.
 Its minister from 1 September 2018 is the Rev Simon Edwards.
-Services are held in the Chapel on Sundays at 10:00 am.

 Tockington has no shops, but there are several farm shops in the surrounding area.
 There are also supermarkets and a large shopping mall at nearby Cribbs Causeway as well as those in the nearby town of Thornbury.

 Bus services to and from Tockington are operated by Stagecoach Group Gloucester.